-You can opt to live in shared apartments or a homestay (with your own room and two meals a day), all within commuting distance to the CAPA center.
+You can opt to live in a shared apartment or a homestay (with your own room and two meals a day), all within commuting distance to the CAPA center.

 A Zone 1-2 London Underground pass is included for use on the Tube (subway) and buses for students living in apartments.
-Zones 1-3 is included for students in homestay.
+Zones 1-3 is included for students in homestays.

-Full-day excursions to Stonehenge and Bath.
+Enjoy a full-day excursion to Stonehenge and Bath.
 Social events include an arrival tea, midterm dinner, and a farewell ceremony.

-Participate in an internship opportunity, earn credit and gain valuable skills.
-Note: internships in London requires a visa.
+Participate in an internship opportunity, earn credit through the required accompanying Global Internships Course, and gain valuable skills.
+Note: Students interning in London require a visa.